Thank You for Giving Girls Your Time, Energy & Enthusiasm!

 GSMISTS will be arranging Cookie Stations throughout our council.
 Cookie Stations will be available at each GSMISTS Service Center and at other locations throughout our jurisdiction.
 Cookie Stations will store a variety of cookies that any troop or group may access to fill secondary orders or to sell at a Cookie Booth.

-Cookie Stations will be available between March 23 and April 16, 2013; however not all varieties may be available at every Cookie Station.
+Cookie Stations will be available; however not all varieties may be available at every Cookie Station.

 - Troops may pick up cookies from a Cookie Station by the case only.
 Mixed cases will be allowed.